The Latest Car Finance News & Advice

 How Do I Improve My Score?

 Every time you take any type of loan out, it's added to your credit score.
-If you want to see what your credit report looks like, we have some good websites:
+If you want to see what your credit report looks like, TransUnion is a good site to use.

 If you spot any errors on your file, report them to credit referencing agencies.
 It is important you do this, because negative information on your file can stay there for up to 6 years.
 Limiting your requests on ‘Hard Searches’ can also help.
 A Hard Search is when a lender will request your credit file and that request is added to your score.
 This will decrease your score by a small percentage every time.
 Requesting ‘Soft Searches’ can help this.
 These checks don't leave a mark on your score.
 An easy way to improve your score is by enrolling on the electoral roll.
 This helps lenders verify who your are and makes you appear more stable.